Quantum Discrete Levels of the Universe from the Early Trans-Planckian Vacuum to the Late Dark Energy: The Harmonic Oscillator and the Cosmological Constant

 \item{The non relativistic approximation describes very well the essential properties of the constant curvature -de Sitter or anti de Sitter- geometries and captures its physics.
 Thus, the classical non-relativistic de Sitter invariant space-time, or the anti-de Sitter space-time, and the Minkowski Poincare-invariant space-time all three describe special relativity.
 We see that this reaches from another approach and motivation, the fact that a constant curvature space-time describes special relativity, as refs \cite{Bacry} \cite {Dyson}, or the so called "triply relativity" $\Lambda > 0$, $\Lambda < 0$ and $\Lambda = 0$.}

-\item{For the {\it quantum} harmonic oscillator, the quantum zero point energy bends the light cone generators into the planck scale hyperbolae $X^2 -T^2 = 1$ and therefore the space-time is curved: de Sitter (or anti de Sitter) space-time.
+\item{For the {\it quantum} harmonic oscillator, the quantum zero point energy bends the light hyperbolic cone generators $X^2 -T^2 = 1$ and therefore the space-time is curved: de Sitter (or anti de Sitter) space-time.
 And, as it is known, the non-relativistic and relativistic de Sitter space-times are very similar.}

-\item {Upon the identification $T = iP$, the classical non commuting coordinates $(X, T)$ of Minkowski space-time and its distance $ s^2 = X^2 -T^2$ are the classical non commuting phase space $(X, P)$ and classical quadratic form $2H_{osc}= X^2 + P^2 \rightarrow s^2$, which is the harmonic oscillator Hamiltonian.
+\item {Upon the identification $T = P$, the classical non commuting coordinates $(X, T)$ of Minkowski space-time and its distance $ s^2 = X^2 -T^2$ are the classical non commuting phase space $(X, P)$ and classical quadratic form $2H_{inv-osc}= X^2 - P^2 \rightarrow s^2$, which is the harmonic oscillator Hamiltonian.
 And this is too the Hamiltonian of a particle in a constant curvature (cosmological constant) de Sitter or anti de Sitter space (in its non-relativistic limit).}